dkwan33/Python-Randgur/README.md

 # Python-Randgur
-Random Imgur Generator in Python.
+Random Imgur Generator in Python 3.
 Created as a multi-stage project for teaching myself Python.

 1 - randgur_cmd - Runs in command line.
 Opens imgur images in browser. - Complete